r-blair/ngbar/README.md

 tsconfig-aot.json

-## clean up
+## Clean up

 Excessive amounts of systemjs config files

 ## Current things that greatly displease me

 With this build system we cannot do AOT compilation and lazy-load modules as rollup does not support code splitting.
-(Those fuckers.)